narrrl/programmieren-tutorium/README.md

 ```
 ./install_dependencies.sh
 ```
-Tested on Arch, but debian based should work too.
+Tested on Arch, Ubuntu 20.04 and Pop-OS.

 ## Building